Andrew-S-Rosen/xtb_ase/docs/user_guide/parameters.md

 The `xtb_ase` calculator uses a "profile" system to set how the `xtb` executable is called.
 By default, the `xtb_ase` calculator will run via `xtb --parallel <NCPUS>` where `<NCPUS>` is the number of accessible CPUs.

-!!!
-Note

-    You should never specify the `--input` (`-I`) or coordinate file command-line arguments.
-The `xtb_ase` calculator will take care of those automatically.

 If you want to change the default command-line arguments, you can do so by instantiating a new profile.
 For example, to run the `xtb` executable as `xtb --gfn 1`:

 ```python